-The Innovation Project Presentation is a preparatory exercise to revise your Group Innovation Project (un construction) and receive comments from your fellow students and your professor (one presentation per bre out group).
+The Innovation Project Presentation is a preparatory exercise to revise your Group Innovation Project (under construction) and receive comments from your fellow students and your professor (one presentation per break-out group).
 You can use any presentation format of your choice (power point, prezi etc).
-It is recommended base your presentation on your Innovation Project Portfolio.
+It is recommended to base your presentation on your Innovation Project Portfolio.